lilianricaud/stigmergie/graines_informations_stigmergie/gr_stigmergie_cognition.md

 ## Histoire

-Via the related conceptions of distributed cognition and the extended mind, stigmergy has now also started to make its mark on theories of cognition and epistemology
+Via the related conceptions of distributed cognition and the extended mind, stigmergy has now also started to make its mark on theories of cognition and epistemology.

 ## Sources